Savvas is a BSc Actuarial Science student from Cyprus. He is a student ambassador and helps students to find out more about life at City.

 Why did you decide to apply to study at City, University of London?

-Being the first university to teach actuarial science, City, University of London is one of the best universities when it comes to the subject, with many years of experience in the field.
-The fact that actuarial science is taught at Cass Business School and not at the School of Mathematics, Computer Science & Engineering caught my attention, as it was unique and a much better fit for me.
+Being the first university to teach actuarial science in England, City, University of London is one of the best universities when it comes to the subject, with many years of experience in the field.
+The fact that actuarial science is taught at Cass Business School and not at the School of Mathematics caught my attention, as it was unique and a much better fit for me.

 What is your favourite thing about studying at City?

-My favourite thing about studying at City, is that it is almost a campus university, with all the buildings in one place, but at the same time is located London with so many experiences and challenges down the road.
+My favourite thing about studying at City is that it feels like a campus university, with all the buildings in one place, but at the same time is located London with so many experiences and challenges down the road.

 What kind of things are you involved in outside of your course?